-- 45. The Dallas County Sheriff's Department, the City of Dallas Police Department, and numerous other agencies within Dallas County have the authority to arrest people for misdemeanor and felony offenses.
-Dallas County and the City of Dallas are responsible for the vast majority of the arrests in Dallas County. - 46.
-The post-arrest process is substantially the same for all arrestees, regardless of which agency makes the arrest, and regardless of whether the person is arrested pursuant to a warrant or was the subject of a warrantless arrest.8
+- 43. The Dallas County Sheriff's Department, the City of Dallas Police Department, and numerous other agencies within Dallas County have the authority to arrest people for misdemeanor and felony offenses.
+Dallas County and the City of Dallas are responsible for the vast majority of the arrests in Dallas County. - 44.
+The post-arrest process is substantially the same for all arrestees, regardless of which agency makes the arrest, and regardless of whether the person is arrested pursuant to a warrant or a warrantless arrest.7 - 45.
+When a person is arrested by an agency other than Dallas County or the City of Dallas, she will be taken first to the local lockup run by that agency.

-8 However, people who are arrested by agencies other than Dallas County or the City of Dallas are typically subjected to longer periods of wealth-based detention than those arrested by Dallas County or the City of Dallas, because they are kept initially in the local lockup of the arresting authority before they are transferred to the Dallas County Jail.
+7 However, people who are arrested by agencies other than Dallas County or the City of Dallas are typically subjected to longer periods of wealth-based detention than those arrested by Dallas County or the City of Dallas, because they are kept initially in the local lockup of the arresting authority before they are transferred to the Dallas County Jail.
+Often, several days pass prior to transfer from one of these outlying jails.
+For example, Dallas County transports arrestees from Richardson City Jail every one to three days.
+Some municipal jails transport arrestees only once or twice per week.
+Arrestees who are detained initially at these other jail facilities learn the money bail amount required for release soon after they are taken to the local lockup.

-- 47. When a person is arrested by an agency other than Dallas County or the City of Dallas, she will be taken first to the local lockup run by that agency. - 48.
-In about half of the jurisdictions that make arrests within Dallas County, a local magistrate informs the arrestee of her bail amount in person at the local jail.
-Some of these Magistrates apply the Dallas County bail schedules, and some apply their own local policies for setting bail. - 49.
+- 46. In about half of the jurisdictions that make arrests within Dallas County, a local magistrate informs the arrestee of her bail amount in person at the local jail.8 Some of these magistrates apply the Dallas County bail schedules, and some apply their own local policies for setting bail. - 47.
 In the other jurisdictions, arrestees appear by videolink before the Defendant Dallas County Magistrates.
-In these jurisdictions, Dallas County Magistrates refer to the Dallas County misdemeanor and felony bail schedules to determine the amount of secured money bail required for release. - 50.
-Dallas County transports arrestees to the Dallas County Jail from the local lock-ups run by agencies other than Dallas County and the City of Dallas. - 51.
+In these jurisdictions, Dallas County Magistrates refer to the Dallas County misdemeanor and felony bail schedules to determine the amount of secured money bail required for release - 48.
+Dallas County transports arrestees from the local lock-ups run by agencies other than Dallas County and the City of Dallas. - 49.
 It can take two or three days for a person arrested by an agency other than Dallas County or the City of Dallas to be transported to the Dallas County Jail.
-Arrestees who are kept at these local jails have no access to appointed counsel during this entire period of time, but they can leave the local jail at any time if they pay the money bail amount. - 52.
-People arrested by Dallas County or the City of Dallas are taken directly to the Dallas County Jail, known locally as "Lew Sterrett."
+Arrestees who are kept at these local jails have no access to appointed counsel during this entire period of time, but they can leave the local jail at any time if they pay the money bail amount. - 50.
+People arrested by Dallas County or the City of Dallas are taken directly to the Dallas County Jail, known locally as "Lew Sterrett." - 51.
+On average, Dallas County books 182 new arrestees into the Dallas County Jail, every day. - 52.
+The Defendant Sheriff detains arrestees at the Dallas County Jail, which houses all inmates to be held pending trial in the Dallas County courts.